hocinemediani/Simples-Adventures/README.md

 Simple is a pretty simple guy.
 And like any other simple guy, he strives for one thing : POWER!
 Play as Simple and explore an entirely unique world made of multiple regions with their own sets of ressources, challenges, and enemies.
-Slay your way through every obstacles on the path to glory and become more than just anotehr simple guy.
+Slay your way through every obstacles on the path to glory and become more than just another simple guy.

 ---